D.C. officer who suffered heart attack on Jan. 6 calls out Trump for downplaying ‘brutal, savage’ riot

 “Thousands of rioters came to the Capitol hellbent on destruction and violence and murder and 850 [D.C. police] officers responded there and really saved the day,” he said.
 “I want people to understand the stories behind those 850 officers.
 They are moms and dads, sons and daughters.
 They have children and families.”

 Fanone also called on D.C. police to release his full body camera footage from Jan.
-6 as a rebuttal to anyone claiming that the mob didn’t viscously attack officers.
+6 as a rebuttal to anyone claiming the mob didn’t viciously attack officers.

 “I don’t know how you can watch my body-worn camera footage and deny that Jan.
 6 was anything other than violent and brutal,” he said.